 When should someone with dementia receive 24-hour care?

 Dementia is progressive, which means the person with the condition will require more care and support as time goes on.
-Being a caregiver to your loved one is not easy and at some point, you may feel burned out.
+Being a caregiver to your loved one is not easy and at some point, you may feel burnt out.
 It can become more demanding as symptoms get worse.
-If you are a family member or caregiver, it may become difficult to decide at what point your loved one needs 24-hours care.
+If you are a family member or caregiver, it may become difficult to decide at what point your loved one needs 24-hour care.
+Dementia homecare can be a great relief and take the weight off your shoulders.

 Common questions you may ask are: